snabbco/snabb/src/program/l2vpn/README.md

 The keys define the properties of the VPLS instance.

+   * `description`

-   * `description`: a human readable description of the purpose of the VPLS instance as a Lua string
+     a human readable description of the purpose of the VPLS instance as a Lua string

+   * `mtu`

-   * `mtu`: the MTU in bytes of all ACs connected to the VPLS instance including the Ethernet header (but neither the CRC, SOF nor preamble, also see [the definition of the interface MTU](#MTU)).
+     the MTU in bytes of all ACs connected to the VPLS instance including the Ethernet header (but neither the CRC, SOF nor preamble, also see [the definition of the interface MTU](#MTU)).
      As with any Ethernet bridge (and IP subnet), it is mandatory that